krp312/snobbly/capstone-plan.md

 header for results

 ============== DONE AREA ==============
+understand front end code

-color in header divs with proper width static width, not too wide comments, demonstrating 2 diff users
+organize code so it can be presented auth only for posting comments sign up pop up? color in header divs with proper width static width, not too wide comments, demonstrating 2 diff users